webuhu/elixir_nix_example/README.md

 > Example repo to show off how I use Nix as build environment for Elixir / Phoenix projects.
 > Important Nix stuff is located within `default.nix` & `pkg/` folder.

 > ALERT!
-Currently this is a lot of work in progress!
+Currently there is a lot of work in progress!

 ## Setup

-This repo provides a quick & easy setup by the usage of [Nix](https://nixos.org).
+This repo provides an easy environment setup by the usage of [Nix](https://nixos.org).
 Nix currently runs on **Linux** and **macOS**.

 - [Getting Nix](https://nixos.org/download.html)